conduktor/conduktor-docs/src/pages/changelog/Gateway-3.4.0.md

 ### Correct Offsets on Concentrated Topics

-The main limitation of Concentrated Topics was its inability to show correct Lag and Message Count.

-This is now a problem from the past as we are now computing offsets directly within the Gateway.
+Concentrated Topics were reporting the offsets of the underlying backing topic.
+This caused Lag and Message Count metrics to be invalid.

-This experimental feature can be enabled per ConcentrationRule.
+Correct offsets can now be enabled per ConcentrationRule.
 ````yaml
 ---
 kind: ConcentrationRule